jkone27/fsharp-integration-tests/README.md

 # ApiStub.FSharp

-You have an ASP NET NET5/6 dotnet api, and you want to simplify http stubs for integration testing, so you can make use of this Computation Expressions (CE) to simplify your tests with some integration testing http stubs DSL.
+You have an ASP NET NET5/6 dotnet API, and you want to simplify HTTP stubs for integration testing, so you can make use of these Computation Expressions (CE) to simplify your tests with some integration testing HTTP stubs DSL.

-A version using the Stubbery library is also present for "compatibility" when migrating from stubbery versions in your integration tests setup.
+A Stubbery version of this library/package is also present for "compatibility" when migrating from Stubbery versions in your integration tests setup.

-Important, to use the CE, you have to build your CE object first by passing the generic Startup type argument.
-Because of how it's implemented still needs you to provide a Startup class, future version might make use of Program only from minimal api (this already uses WebApplication only anyway).
+To use the CE, you must build your CE object first by passing the generic Startup type argument.
+Because of how it's implemented still needs you to provide a Startup class, future versions might make use of Program only from minimal API (this already uses WebApplication only anyway).

+Please take a look at the tests folder for more usage examples.

 ## Usage